"All of us are standing in the mud, but some of us are looking at the stars."

 The "mud" is how we experience the world, the intrusive sensory stimuli of the world or what, in Hinduism, is called "Maya."

-"Maya is simply the physical world as we know it, with all its distractions, desires, and pains.
-The Hindu tries to see beyond the physical world to the spiritual which lies behind it and is ultimately considered more "real."
+"Maya is simply the physical world as we know it, with all its distractions,

+"What is important for now is the understanding that all our experience is an image of reality constructed in the mind.
+Because our perception of the world is so different from the actual physical reality, some people have claimed that our experience is an illusion.
+But that is misleading.
+It may all be a creation of my own mind, but it is very, very real - the only reality we ever know.
 The illusion comes when we confuse our experience of the world with the physical reality, the thing-in-itself.
 The Vedantic philosophers of ancient India spoke of this as "maya."
 Often translated as illusion (a false perception of the world), the word is more accurately translated as delusion (a false belief about the world).
 I suffer a delusion when I believe that the manifestations in my mind are the external world.
 I decieve myself when I think that the tree I see is the tree itself."

-- Mysterious Light: A Scientist's Odyssey
+- Mysterious Light: A Scientist's Odyssey by Peter Russell Ions Noetic Sciences Review December 1999 - March 2000

 "In the mud of earthly attachment, their feet have become mired, and I have seen them drowning there."